Urgent New Pest Alert: Box Tree Moth Found in the US

 Box tree moth, Cydalima perspectalis, is native to Asia.
 It was introduced into Europe in 2007 and quickly spread across the continent.
 Box tree moth was introduced to Ontario, Canada in 2018 which was the first introduction to North America.

-In May 2021, box tree moth was found in Connecticut, Massachusetts, Michigan, New York, Ohio, Tennessee, and South Carolina.
-It arrived on plants from Ontario.
+In May 2021, plants were shipped to Connecticut, Massachusetts, Michigan, New York, Ohio, Tennessee, and South Carolina from an infested nursery in Ontario.
 Nurseries or retail outlets that received boxwoods (Buxus spp.), Euonymus, or hollies (Illex) from Canada should scout for eggs, larvae, pupae, and adults.

-USDA APHIS is taking steps to trace the infested plants and determine the extent of the introduction and begin eradication protocols.
+USDA APHIS is taking steps to trace the plants and determine if any were infested and begin eradication protocols or take other measures if necessary.
 Importation of boxwood, holly, euonymus, and other hosts from Canada have been halted by federal order.

 Box tree moths are up to 4 cm and have two color morphs.
 The morph seen in Canada has white wings with brown borders.
 The brown morph also found in Europe is almost entirely dark brown with characteristic white specks on the forewings.
 Males can be monitored with pheromone traps.
 Caterpillars are up to 2 cm and yellow to lime green with dark stripes.
 They eat boxwood leaves and bark and can quickly defoliate and even kill large hedges.
 Caterpillars also create unsightly webbing and frass within plants which protects them from predators and could reduce insecticide efficacy.